paulshorey/ps-nyc/docs/Pro Tips/Dev/CLI/Shortcuts.md

 ```
 <br /><br />

 The below bash functions are little bash programs.
-Some expect arguments, some don't.
-Always be sure not to overwrite existing system functions...
+I've been using these for years now.
+Still important not to forget GIT commands, for more advanced operations like **Rebase**.
+If renaming or adding such functions, be sure not to overwrite existing system function names...

 ### ~/.functions.sh
 ```